open-mmlab/mmdetection3d/docs/benchmarks.md

 ### VoteNet

 We compare our implementation of VoteNet with [votenet](https://github.com/facebookresearch/votenet/) and report the performance on SUNRGB-D v2 dataset under the AP@0.5 metric.
+We find that our implementation achieves higher accuracy, so we also report the AP here.

 ```eval_rst
 +----------------+---------------------+--------------------+--------+